Yelzaw/professional-readme-generator/readme-sample/(sample)README.md

    ## Usage

-   nothing
+   Nothing

    ## Contributing

-   nothing
+   Nothing

    ## License

-   This project is licensed under the MIT License.
+   This project is licensed under the Apache License 2.0.

    ## Tests